ouspg/SecurityEngineering/Week4_Network_and_Hardware_Security/README.md

 Seek information about the Slowloris Denial-of-Service attack and answer to the following questions:

 - How does it work?
+Answer:- The attacker sends partial HTTP requests, but never completing the request.
+This slowly consumes all available connections, making the server unable to respond.

 - Why is it unique while compared to the other high bandwith DDoS attacks?
+Answer:- Its uniqueness lies in its extremely low bandwidth requirement.
+Unlike high-bandwidth attacks that flood a network with massive data volumes, a single machine with a slow internet connection can execute a Slow Loris attack.
+It targets server resources rather than network capacity.

 - What are the effects of the attack?
+Answer:-  legitimate users, who are unable to access the targeted website.

 - How can you mitigate/prevent the effects of the attack?
+Answer:- Using services like Cloudflare or hardware from F5, limiting the number of connections from a single IP address, and reducing the connection timeout.

 - Are there any notable instances of this style of attack being performed?
+Answer:- The technique was used in the 2009 Iranian presidential election protests to target Iranian government websites.

 You are not expected to produce an essay.
 Direct answers to questions above are sufficient.
 List sources and keep the answer concise at max 300 words not including sources